softlayer/softlayer-object-storage-java/README.md

 # Softlayer Object Storage Java Client
 This client is a simple binding for accessing the Softlayer Object Storage API.
 It should serve as an example for interacting with the REST API in Java.

+## <font color="red">Deprecated</font>

+This repository has been deprecated, as the product it supports is also deprecated.
+For now it will be archived, but may be deleted at some point in the future.

 ## Java Version
 Current works with Java 1.6 +